OnChain-Marketplace/OCM-Redeem-API/README.md

 It's prime existence is to enable other NFT issuers ability to redeem their NFTS on the OnChainMarketplace while keeping their sensitive data safe.

-This application listens to requests from OnChainWhales only, and communicates with the XRPL and XUMM to generate a payload with the redeemed NFT to be signed on XUMM.
-This payload is then forwarded to the OnChain Marketplace.
+This application listens to requests from OnChainWhales only, and communicates with the XRPL and XUMM to generate object with the redeemed NFT to be signed on XUMM.
+This object is then forwarded to the OnChain Marketplace server, which generates the payload and shows it to the user.

 ## How it keeps API secrets & Issuer Seeds safe